MarkDucommun/daycare-drop-off-tracker/Backlog.md

 - State - INCOMPLETE
 - Acceptance Criteria

       GIVEN I am on the home screen
       WHEN I click on the trip tracker button
       THEN I should no longer see the home screen
-      AND I should see a screen title 'Trip Tracker'
+      AND I should see a screen title 'Trip Tracker' AND I should see a field to enter the origin of the trip AND I should see a button to submit the origin

 ***

-### I can navigate to the trip tracker
+### I can select a trip origin

 - State - INCOMPLETE
 - Acceptance Criteria

+      GIVEN no origins have yet been entered
-      GIVEN I am on the home screen
+      AND I am on the trip tracker
-      WHEN I click on the trip tracker button
+      WHEN I enter some text into the origin input field AND I click on the submit button
+      THEN I should see a start trip button (start trip - trip tracker screen) AND when I navigate to trip history
-      THEN I should no longer see the home screen
+      THEN I now see the origin with no start time or duration yet

+***

+### I can see trip details

+- State - INCOMPLETE
+- Acceptance Criteria

+      GIVEN I am on the Trip History
+      WHEN I click on a Trip
-      AND I should see a screen title 'Trip Tracker'
+      THEN I should see the Trip Details screen for that Trip AND the following info
+       - origin ('Home')
+       - start time ('2024.01.01 13:00')
+       - duration ('01:30')

+***

+### I can start a trip

+- State - INCOMPLETE
+- Acceptance Criteria

-1. I can select an origin of the trip
+      GIVEN I am on the trip tracker
-    1. validate through trip list screen
-1.
+      AND I have selected an origin, meaning I am on the start trip screen WHEN I click on the start trip button
-2. I can start a trip
+      THEN I should see a stop trip button
-    1. validate through trip list screen
+      AND when I navigate to trip history
-    2. should see both a start time and a duration
+      THEN I should see both a start time and a duration

+***

+### I can indicate that I have arrived at a location

+- State - INCOMPLETE
+- Acceptance Criteria

+      GIVEN I am on the trip tracker
+      AND I have started a trip (I am on the moving trip screen) WHEN I click on the stop trip button
-1. I can see a running timer of the trip since the start
+      THEN I should see a selector field to enter the location of the stop AND when I navigate to trip history
+      THEN I should see both a start time and a duration
+***